gvwilson/thirdbit/src/fiction/still-book/index.md

 ## Chapter 1

 Once upon a time, a young puppet named Still lived in a city full of everyday wonders.
 This is the story of the worst thing that ever happened to her.

-Still wore black and white and eight shades of green, and had a happy, smiling face.
+Still had a smiling face and wore black and white and eight shades of green.
 She went to school every day to study reading, juggling, arithmetic, and history.
-At recess and lunch, she and her friends chased each other around the playground, pretending to be lions.
-When they grew bored with that, they played swing-ball, or Thieves and Gargoyles.
+At recess and lunch,
+she and her friends chased each other around the playground pretending to be lions.
+When they grew bored with that they played swing-ball or Thieves and Gargoyles.
 If they were in a very wicked mood, and the teachers weren't looking, they tied little bits of string to each other's arms and legs, then staggered around as if someone else was making them move.
-"Help me, help me," they cried, until whoever was pretending to be Key the Cutter set them all free.
+"Help me, help me," they cried until whoever was pretending to be Key the Cutter set them all free.

 Still liked her school and her friends, but what she liked most was her violin.
-It was carved out of heartwood, just like her, and had been polished until it was a deep, liquid brown.
+It was carved out of heartwood and had been polished until it was a deep, liquid brown, just like her.
 She loved to play everything from jingly little children's songs to slow, sad waltzes that sounded like the river at night.
-She never went anywhere without it---she even took it to bed with her, and slept with it in her arms.
+She never went anywhere without it—she even slept with it in her arms.

 The two puppets who had made Still were named Elbow and Ramble.
+One day,
-One day, Elbow brought a great big box full of old papers home from his shop.
+Elbow brought a great big box full of old papers home from his shop.
 "The mayor found these in the basement of City Hall," he told Ramble and Still.
 "And she wants *me* to fold them up so that they can be put away properly.
 It's going to be a nasty job.
 See?"
-He lifted one of the pieces of paper gingerly out of the box and held it up for them to see.
-It was yellow around the edges, and crackly-stiff from having been damp and then dried out.
-"Never mind straight creases---if I make even the slightest mistake, the paper might tear!"
+He lifted a brittle piece of paper gingerly out of the box and held it up.
+It was yellow around the edges and crackly-stiff from having been damp and then dried out.
+"Never mind straight creases—if I make even the slightest mistake, the paper might tear!"

-"Well then, I suppose we'd better stay out of your way for a while," Ramble said.
-She kissed his cheek.
+"Well then, I suppose we'd better stay out of your way for a while," Ramble said, kissing his cheek.
 "I should grind some lemon peel and amber for my paints.
 Still, why don't you clean up your room?
 It's such a mess."

 "All right," Still said.
-She had her school books spread out on the kitchen table, and was drawing little wind-up tarantulas on the back of her arithmetic homework.
+Her school books were spread out on the kitchen table and she was drawing little wind-up tarantulas on the back of her arithmetic homework.

 Ramble waited a moment.
 Her daughter kept drawing.
 "Still?" she asked again.

 "All *right*," Still said crossly.
 Up the stairs she went, *clomp clomp clomp*, thinking dark thoughts about the unfairness of parents and how if they meant 'right now' they ought to *say* 'right now'.

 Still's room *was* a mess.
 There were socks on her bookshelves, books sleeping in piles on her desk, and pencil shavings spilling out of her drawers.
 A small paper boat looked down on it all from atop her dresser.
-Elbow had made it when she ran away from home on her fifth birthday.
-On one side were the words, "Have you seen our daughter?
+Elbow had made it when Still ran away from home on her fifth birthday.
+On one side were the words,
+"Have you seen our daughter?
 Please tell her we love her very much."
 On the other was a drawing of Still with her violin.
 Still had come home on her own before the boat was launched, so Elbow had given it to her as a present.
 "Just in case we ever try to varnish you on your birthday again," he had said solemnly.

-Still stared forlornly at her room. *I don't even know where to start,* she thought, so she sat down on her bed to puzzle it out.
-To help her think, she tucked her violin under her chin and began to play.
+Still stared forlornly at her room.
+*I don't even know where to start,* she thought, so she sat down on her bed to puzzle it out.
+To help her think,
+she tucked her violin under her chin and began to play.

 "Still," Ramble called a moment later.
 "Are you cleaning your room?"

-"Ye-ess," Still called back.
-She put her violin aside and stood up---then sat back down again.
+"Ye-ess," Still called back,
+putting her violin aside.
+She stood up,
+then sat back down again to think.
 She couldn't put her books away until she moved her socks, but she couldn't put *them* away until she tidied up the pencil shavings, and she couldn't do *that* until she moved her books… Her hand strayed to her violin as she thought.
-She couldn't do *that* until she did *that*, but she couldn't do *that* until she did *that*. *Da di-di-di dah, da di-di-di dah.*
+She couldn't do *that* until she did *that*, but she couldn't do *that* until she did *that*.
+*Da di-di-di dah, da di-di-di dah.*

 "Still!"
 Ramble said loudly.
-Still snatched her hand away from her violin.
+Still jumped.
 She had been plucking the little tune on the strings without even realizing that she was doing it.
 And now Ramble was standing in the bedroom doorway, her shoe going *tap tap tap* on the floor.
 "Elbow needs to concentrate.
 If you want to play your violin, why don't you go outside and do it?
-You know how much the birds like to listen to you."
+You know how much the birds like listening to you."

 "Can I go to Mister Leaf's?"
-Still asked.
+Still asked eagerly.
 "He told me last week that he thought I was ready for some special lessons."
 She held her breath.
 Music lessons were *much* more fun than cleaning her room.

 "Special lessons?"
 Ramble asked.
-"He didn't say anything to me about special lessons the last time I spoke to him.
-Did he say how much they were?"
+"He didn't say anything to me about that.
+Did he tell you how much they are?"

 "I don't think they cost anything," Still said.
-"I think it's because my recital is just three weeks away.
+"But my recital is just three weeks away.
 Can I?
 Please?"

 Ramble's shoe went *tap tap tap* while she thought.
 "All right.
 But you go straight to Mister Leaf's, and come straight home.
 And you still have to clean up your room before you go to bed tonight."

 "I will!"
 Still promised.
-She gave Ramble a hug, then raced down the stairs, *clatter clatter clatter*.
+She gave Ramble a hug,
+then raced down the stairs,
+*clatter clatter clatter*.
 The front door went *bang!* behind her.

 Still skipped along the cobblestone streets, playing little tunes as she went.
-Just as she'd promised, she went straight to Mister Leaf's house---except for a detour to walk heel-to-toe around the lip of a fountain pool, and a brief stop to wave at a passenger balloon that was taking off for the moon.
+Just as she had promised,
+she went straight to Mister Leaf's house—except for a detour to walk heel-to-toe around the lip of a fountain pool and a brief stop to wave at a passenger balloon that was taking off for the moon.

-Mister Leaf's house stood across from a little square of park full of trees and benches.
-Just as Still reached it, a drop of rain hit the cobblestones beside her. *Plop!* Another drop landed beside it, then another, and another.
+Mister Leaf's house stood across from a little park full of trees and benches.
+Just as Still reached it,
+a drop of rain hit the cobblestones beside her.
+*Plop!*
+Another drop landed beside it, then another, and another.
 "Oh, mildew," Still said crossly.
-She didn't mind the rain, but Ramble would fuss about her warping if she got wet.
+She didn't mind the rain,
+but Ramble would fuss about her warping if she got wet.
-She looked up at the fat, gray clouds, then ran *tik tik tik* across the cobblestones to ring Mister Leaf's doorbell.
+She looked up at the fat, gray clouds, then ran *tik tik tik* across the cobblestones to ring Mister Leaf's bell.

 The door opened a moment later.
 A deep, warm voice said, "Why, what a pleasant surprise!
 Please, please, come in."

 </section>